-The ESOO model uses AEMO's most recent estimates of existing and committed DSP.
-These estimates are updated annually according to the Demand Side Participation (DSP) Forecasting Methodology, which utilises information provided by participants 12.
-These are updated annually, typically coinciding with the ESOO, based on the DSP Information provided by participants in accordance with the Demand Side Participation Information Guidelines 13.
+The ESOO model uses AEMO's most recent estimates of existing and committed Demand Side Participation (DSP).
+These estimates are updated annually according to the DSP Forecasting Methodology, which utilises information provided by participants.

-2.1.5.2.1.6.
-ESOO Network network constraints
+2.1.6.
+ESOO network constraints

 AEMO continues to update and refine network constraints through its modelling projects during the year.
 These models are used to develop thermal constraint equations which are augmented by stability constraint equations which use the ST PASA formulation.
-ESOO uses the lastest version of the ST PASA formulation constraints as the base set, with additional customised constraints, and network constraints to model future network and generation upgrades.
 The ESOO constraints also take into consideration future committed network and generation upgrades.